holoviz/panel/doc/how_to/components/add_remove.md

 tabs
 ```

-## GridSpec
+## GridSpec Panel

-A ``GridSpec`` isn't list-like, and behaves more like a 2D array.
-Just like a Python array, the indexing is zero-based and specifies the rows first and the columns second, for instance, ``gridspec[0, 1] = object`` would assign the object to the first row and second column.
+A ``GridSpec`` behaves like a 2D array.
+The indexing is zero-based and specifies the rows first and the columns second.

 First, declare a ``GridSpec`` and add red and blue blocks.
-The red block goes in the first row and span 3 columns.
-The blue block spans from the second to fourth row, but only occupies the first column
+The red block goes in the first row and spans 3 columns.
+The blue block spans from the second to fourth row, but only occupies the first column:

 ```{pyodide}
 gridspec = pn.GridSpec(sizing_mode='stretch_both', max_height=400)